 How long do you boil snow crab legs?

-Snow crabs are crustaceans that are caught in the Pacific, Atlantic and Arctic oceans.
+Snow crabs are crustaceans that are caught in the Pacific, Atlantic, and Arctic oceans.
 As a species, snow crab legs tend to have more water in them when compared to other varieties.
 They are typically sold in clusters, with 4 walking legs and one claw.
+So, how long do you boil crab legs?

 How long you boil crab legs for will once again depend on the size and thickness of the snow crab legs, but will take less time than boiling king crab legs.
 When boiling snow crab legs, the cooking method is the same as other types and cooking times can range between 2-3 minutes.
 Boiling also allows the addition of extra spices to the water to flavor the crabmeat better.